Continuous Normalizing Flows with GalacticOptim.jl

 function from Distances.jl

 .
-First, we compute densities using actual distribution and FFJORD model. then we use a distance function.
+First, we compute densities using actual distribution and FFJORD model.
+Then we use a distance function between these distributions.

 using Distances